lightyeare/chadpeters.dev/src/data/blog-posts/entity-framework-core-linq-include.md

 I ran SQL Query Profiler to capture the query that was being generate by this Linq query.
 The exact query wasn't important, but one thing I noticed was - it was using a LEFT JOIN to join Phones to Leads.

 LEFT JOINs will return all Parent rows regardless of whether there are matching Child rows.
-After a bit of research, bouncing ideas off of a collegue and one console project using the latest version of Entity Framework Core later, I now understand what is happening with our query.
+After a bit of research, bouncing ideas off of collegues, and one console project using the latest version of Entity Framework Core, I now understand what is happening with our query.

 When writing LINQ queries, you use `Include` to tell Entity Framework Core to construct a query that will bring back those included child records in the results as part of the Parent.
 If you don't use `Include`, the collections in your results will be empty.